rosasynstylae/nookfetch/README.md

 ##### API Error

-- Could be parsing error
-- Could be error raised by fetch
+- Error thrown by fetch
+- Error thrown when api status is not in the 200 range

 ##### Validation Error

 - Error thrown by validate function

+##### Parsing Error

+- Error thrown by the parsing function

 #### Usage